donspablo/hotel.com/README.md

-# h-tel.com
+# hotel.com
-"hotel.com - Ebonics for Ho Tell"
+"hotel.com - A place you never want to work.
+The woman bitched at the hotel clerk for nothing."